 Description: Provides a detailed overview of the history, equipment and radiographic principles and their application to mammography.
 Course focuses on breast anatomy and physiology, mammographic techniques, positioning skills, critical equipment features, image receptor characteristics, and image quality management.
 Successful completion of this course along with RAD 216 will meet the required contact hours of documented learning required by the American Registry of Radiologic Technologist (ARRT).
 This course is offered every spring and fall.

 |RAD 216||Mammography Externship||1|

-Description: Provides students with 32 hours of clinical experience to gain required skills to perform quality breast imaging mammograms in a health care setting under the direct supervision of a qualified practitioner.
+Description: Provides students with clinical experience to gain required skills to perform quality breast imaging mammograms in a health care setting under the direct supervision of a qualified practitioner.
 Emphasis on principles and procedures of mammography.
-Presented as a precepted clinical to complete in two weeks immediately following successful completion of RAD 215.
+Presented as a preceptor clinical experience according to ARRT guidelines.

 Prerequisite: Prior or concurrent enrollment in RAD 215.